81. Soul Contract

 May fall away into nothingness

-Instead replaced by a delicacy and a gentleness
+Instead replaced by a delicacy, and a gentleness

 A refinement of the senses